fanzhangg/FoodTracker/README.md

   - blocks to construct your user interface & present your content in a clear, elegant, and useful way
   - are of type `UIView` / subclass
+  - a rectangular region that can draw its own content and respond to user events

 - Constraint: